triggermesh/triggermesh/test/e2e/README.md

 used as a fallback.
 The path to this file can be set using the `-e2e.kubeconfig` flag, which defaults to the value of the `KUBECONFIG` environment variable.

-Some tests require more specific input, such as access tokens to interact with third-party APIs (AWS, GitHub, etc.).
+Some tests require more specific input, such as access tokens to interact with third-party APIs (AWS, Azure, etc.).
 The input method for those tests varies depending on the client that is used.
-For example, the Go client for AWS reads security credentials from the environment and falls back to the standard location of a local file containing shared credentials ([ref.][aws-go-session]), while the GitHub client expects an OAuth2 access token to be exported in the environment ([ref.][gh-client]).
+For example, the Go client for AWS reads security credentials from the environment and falls back to the standard location of a local file containing shared credentials ([ref.][aws-go-session]), while the Azure client expects Service Account credentials to be exported in the environment.
 Please refer to documentation of each test for a description of the required inputs.
 Below is an example of such documentation:

 ```go
 /* This test suite requires: